-Toyota Celica All-Trac Models:
+Toyota Celica All-Trac Repair and Maintenance

 Over the time the exhaust gas recirculation (EGR) system may become plugged with debris, the oxygen sensor may also be getting slow or 'lazy' around this time.
 When servicing or cleaning the EGR system, it is a good idea to replace the oxygen sensor because it works in tandem with the EGR system.